-It's easy to see why these careers are increasingly popular.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old models.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.
+There are several reasons why these careers are continuing to grow.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
+There's also the transition away from R-22 Freon®, which impacts older equipment.
+Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.

 - Air conditioners